hats-finance/ether-fi-0x36c3b77853dec9c4a237a692623293223d4b9bc4/script/Deploy_Instructions.md

 ```zsh
 protocolRevenueManagerAddress()
 ```
-These two addresses are predetermined using the Create2 opcode upon deployment.

 # Step 2
 ## Deploy EtherFi Node

-Once this is done, deploy the EtherFi Node contract and manually call
+Once the above is done, deploy the EtherFi Node contract and manually call

 ``` zsh
 registerImplementaionContract(address _etherFiNode)
 ```

  on the staking manager contract with the address of the deployed node contract as a param.
 This will then allow the staking manager to create new instances of the EtherFi Node as needed.

+# Step 3
+## Set Merkle Root

+Once all contracts have been deployed and dependencies set up, generate a merkle root and set in using the updateMerkleRoot function on the NodeOperator contract.
+This will allow for whitelist bidding in the Auction.